(Originally published 3 April 2011, updated 30 April 2015 and periodically reviewed)

 From above table it can be seen that the only configuration that showed any marked slowdown in photo load time coincided with everything other than the application being installed on the external drive (1).
 The other two configurations result in photo load times that are similar to those for internally connected SATA 300 drives.

 Develop module – Loading overlay

-So, having established that the use of an SSD offers only marginal improvements to Library preview rendering and photo load times in Develop module where can we realistically see an SSD helping a Lightroom user?
+So, having established that the use of an SSD offers only marginal improvements to Library preview rendering and photo load times in Develop module, the question is – where can we realistically see an SSD helping a Lightroom user?
 Well, Lightroom isn’t just about rendering Library previews or loading photos into the the Develop module editing window.
-At Lightroom’s heart is a SQLite database, and the very fast access times associated with SSDs means that reading metadata from the catalog, searching the catalog, etc will be noticeably faster than on a conventional disk drive.
-Likewise, Library module thumbnail and preview scrolling (sometimes referred to as louping) will be noticeably faster and smoother.
-Other areas where the the use of an SSD will help include application launch times and computer boot time.
-Overall, installing Lightroom (includes catalog, previews and Camera Raw cache) on an SSD will result in the application feeling more responsive than is the case with a conventional disk drive.
-However, as the various tests have demonstrated, SSDs are not the magic bullet that some would have you believe.
+At Lightroom’s heart is a SQLite database, and the very fast access times associated with SSDs means that reading/writing metadata from/to the catalog, searching the catalog, etc will be noticeably faster than on a conventional disk drive.
+Likewise, the Library module grid thumbnails and preview scrolling (sometimes referred to as louping) will be noticeably faster and smoother.
+Other areas where the the speed of an SSD will help include: application launch times and computer boot time.
+Overall, installing Lightroom along with the catalog, previews and Camera Raw cache on an SSD will result in the application feeling much more responsive than is the case with a conventional disk drive.
+However, as the above tests have demonstrated, SSDs are not the magic bullet for Lightroom that some would have you believe.

 In summary, if you want faster performance in Lightroom, then the get latest and greatest CPU from whatever vendor you prefer and upgrade to at least 16GB if you can afford it.